Do Not Immerse and Drive? Prolonged Effects of Cybersickness on Physiological Stress Markers And Cognitive Performance

-More recently, \cite{Islam2022towads} introduced a multimodal deep fusion network that combined \ac{HR}, \ac{EDA}, eye movements, and head-tracking data to predict the onset of cybersickness in real-time.
-These advances reflect a broader trend in the field where most research focuses on ensemble methods and deep learning models to predict cybersickness onset, rather than evaluating and understanding individual contributions of biophysical signals.
-Similarly, \cite{oh2021machine} proposed machine learning models using physiological and behavioral features, such as heart rate and body movements, achieving promising results in predicting cybersickness onset.
+More recently, \cite{Islam2022towads} introduced a multimodal deep fusion network combining \ac{HR}, \ac{EDA}, eye movements, and head-tracking data to predict the onset of cybersickness in real time.
+These advances reflect a broader trend in which research increasingly focuses on multimodal and machine learning-based approaches rather than treating individual biophysical signals as standalone indicators.
+Similarly, \cite{oh2021machine} proposed machine learning models using physiological and behavioral features, such as heart rate and body movements, achieving promising results for cybersickness onset prediction.